 Khosi: While the success of the Webinar, especially when considering the limited timeframe, provided a massive high, but we knew we could not sit back and bask in its success, that we had to make the most of the momentum it generated.

 We are in the process of registering as an NPO and implementing numerous awareness, education, upliftment and empowerment initiatives.
 We have dedicated task teams assigned to different aspects of this, including naming our initiative, sadly “Women In Forestry” was already officially taken, and are currently in the process of developing an agenda that provides the ‘road-map’ for the future.
 It feels like we are standing on the edge of something much bigger than any of us can imagine, a greater horizon for forestry.

 Is there anything else you would like to add?

 Khosi: The beauty of South Africa’s forestry sector is its diverse nature; this is mirrored in our committee.
 We have CEOs and business owners, communication experts and financial officers, logistics officers and politicians, educators, and students, all focusing their diverse and extensive skillsets on a single objective – gender equality in the Forestry Sector.
-It is a very exciting project to be involved in and I am honoured to be chairing it, over the next few months we should be able to formalise our objectives and goals for 2021, ensuring our voice is heard, our faces are seen and our sector can shake off the male-only stereotype for once and for all.
+It is a very exciting project to be involved in and I am honoured to be chairing it.
+We will continue to ensure our voice is heard, our faces are seen and our sector can shake off the male-only stereotype for once and for all.